Occupy Wall Street: Origins

-The original protest was called for by Kalle Lasn and others of Adbusters, a Canadian anti-consumerist publication, who conceived of a September 17 occupation in Lower Manhattan.
-The first such proposal appeared on the Adbusters website on February 2, 2011, under the title "A Million Man March on Wall Street."
+The original protest was called for by Kalle Lasn, Micah White and others of Adbusters, a Canadian anti-consumerist publication, who conceived of a September 17 occupation in Lower Manhattan.
+The first such proposal appeared on the Adbusters website on February 2, 2011, under the title "A Million Man March on Wall Street".
 Lasn registered the OccupyWallStreet.org web address on June 9.
-The website redirected to www.adbusters.org/campaigns/occupywallstreet and www.adbusters.org/occupywallstreet, but is now "Not Found".
+The website redirected to Adbusters.org/Campaigns/OccupyWallStreet and Adbusters.org/OccupyWallStreet, but later became "Not Found".
 In a blog post on July 13, 2011, Adbusters proposed a peaceful occupation of Wall Street to protest corporate influence on democracy, the lack of legal consequences for those who brought about the global crisis of monetary insolvency, and an increasing disparity in wealth.
 The protest was promoted with an image featuring a dancer atop Wall Street's iconic Charging Bull statue.
 In July, Justine Tunney registered OccupyWallSt.org which became the main online hub for the movement.

 The U.S. Day of Rage, a group that organized to protest "corporate influence [that] corrupts our political parties, our elections, and the institutions of government", also joined the movement.
 The protest itself began on September 17; a Facebook page for the demonstrations began two days later on September 19 featuring a YouTube video of earlier events.
 By mid-October, Facebook listed 125 Occupy-related pages.

 The original location for the protest was One Chase Manhattan Plaza, with Bowling Green Park (the site of the "Charging Bull") and Zuccotti Park as alternate choices.
 Police discovered this before the protest began and fenced off two locations; but they left Zuccotti Park, the group's third choice, open.
 Since the park was private property, police could not legally force protesters to leave without being requested to do so by the property owner.
 At a press conference held the same day the protests began, New York City mayor Michael Bloomberg explained, "people have a right to protest, and if they want to protest, we'll be happy to make sure they have locations to do it."

-More recent prototypes for OWS include the British student protests of 2010, 2009-2010 Iranian election protests, the Arab Spring protests, and, more closely related, protests in Chile, Greece, Spain and India.
+Antecedent and subsequent OWS prototypes include the British student protests of 2010, 2009-2010 Iranian election protests, the Arab Spring protests, and, more closely related, protests in Chile, Greece, Spain and India.
 Occupy Wall Street, in turn, gave rise to the Occupy movement in the United States.

 Many commentators have stated that the Occupy Wall Street movement has roots in the philosophy of anarchism.